Energy AI Standards 2026

 - Engaging in pilot projects can help assess readiness before a full-scale launch.

-- Compliance with industry regulations is crucial when implementing AI technologies.
+- Compliance with industry regulations like GDPR and the NERC CIP is crucial when implementing AI technologies.

 - Organizations should stay informed about evolving regulatory frameworks impacting AI usage.